Updated: Jul 23

 *A ‘chin-up’ (underhand grip) is categorized under the umbrella of pull-ups.
 This variation will engage your biceps more than the overhand grip pull-up.
 Biceps brachii engage more extensively when the forearm is fully supinated.

-*Kipping pull-ups may be used if you are training for the gymnastic team or CrossFit games; otherwise, for most people, the cost outweighs the benefits.
+*Kipping pull-ups may be used if you are training for the gymnastic team or CrossFit games; otherwise, the cost outweighs the benefits for most people.
 It is not a great exercise to increase absolute strength or hypertrophy.
 It is a good approach if you’d like to acquire a SLAP tear on your shoulder – if done improperly.
 I don’t believe anyone should utilize ‘Kipping’ unless they can do at least 3 or 4 strict pull-ups, to begin with.

 Factoid: The lat pull-down is not the same as a pull-up.
 Pull-ups engage a larger global neuromuscular pattern than pull-downs (more core and stabilizing muscles).
 And pull-ups offer a wider array of variations and not to mention a non-sitting neutral spine.
 Pull-ups more closely mimic the human primal movement pattern of climbing.